- Home

 How Do You Test for Cancer?

-Testing for cancer can come in many forms.
+Cancer tests can come in many forms.
 You can get a PAP smear or give a blood, urine, or stool sample.
 The type of sample you need to provide depends on which form of cancer you are testing for.
 For instance, the pap smear would only be for women testing for cervical cancer.

 Who Should Get Cancer Risk Tests?